Rodeffs/BG3_Builds/solo_honour_mode.md

 * Harpies at the north of the Grove, because they can stunlock you
 * Beholder in the Underdark and the one in the bottle, because they will stunlock you
 * Grym at the Grymforge, unless you can position it under the hammer, otherwise his Quake ability will break your Fog Cloud concentration

-* Lava elemental at the Grymforge, because it outheals you
+Against Bullette in the Underdark, Lava Elemental at the Grymforge and other enemies with HP regen, use Arrows of Illmater

 For the undead enemies at the Mountain Pass: pick up the enemy corpses to prevent Death Shepherds from reanimating them